3 Careers in Architecture That Don’t Require a Degree

 However, larger projects like malls or apartment buildings require the services of a licensed architect.

-Robbie Hart became a freelance architectural technician after graduating from the sustainable architecture program at Herzing College Montreal.
-He says his goal is to open his own residential architectural design firm.
+Robbie Hart became a freelance architectural technician after graduating from the sustainable architecture program at Herzing College.
+He told us his goal was to open his own residential architectural design firm.
+"After gaining two years of work experience in the field, I can apply to become an architectural technologist—which would allow me to stamp building drawings independently.”

-The highest-paid techs in the province make over $101,000.
+The highest-paid techs in the country make over $101,000.

 ARCHITECTURE CAREER #3: APPRAISER